Amenemhat I: Sources

-Amenemhat I's praenomen occupies the first entry of the third row of the Karnak King List from the Festival Hall of Thutmose III (c.
-1479–1425 BC).
-In the Abydos king list from the temple of Seti I (c.
-1290–1279 BC) in Abydos, Amenemhat I's praenomen Sehetep-ib-re occupies the fifty-ninth entry.
-It must also have occupied the same position in the king list at the temple of Ramesses II (c.
-1279–1213 BC) though it has been lost in a lacuna.
-In the Saqqara Tablet from the tomb of the chief lector priest and chief of works Tjuneroy, Amenemhat I's praenomen occupies the fifteenth entry.
-The Turin Canon partially preserves Amenemhat I's praenomen in the twentieth entry of the fifth column and accords him a reign of 29 years.
-The line immediately above mentions the 'kings of the residence of Iti-tawy'.
+Amenemhat I's praenomen Sehetep-ib-re occupies the first entry of the third row of the Karnak King List from the Festival Hall of Thutmose III and the fifty-ninth entry in the Abydos king list from the temple of Seti I. It must also have occupied the same position in the king list at the temple of Ramesses II, but is lost in a lacuna.
+It appears in the Saqqara Tablet from the tomb of the chief lector priest and chief of works Tjuneroy as the fifteenth entry.
+The Turin Canon partially preserves his praenomen in the twentieth line of the fifth column and accords him a reign of 29 years.
+The line immediately above the entry references the 'kings of the residence of Iti-tawy'.

-Amenemhat I is also mentioned in Manetho's Aegyptiaca, originally composed circa the 3rd century BC, tentatively dated to the reign of Ptolemy II.
-The original work is no longer extant, but has persisted through the writings of Josephus, Africanus, Eusebius, and George Syncellus.
-He is accorded a reign of 16 years under the name Άμμενέμης (romanized Ammenemês) by both Africanus and Eusebius, though he is placed at the end of the Eleventh Dynasty instead of at the start of the Twelfth.
+Amenemhat I is also mentioned in Manetho's Aegyptiaca, originally composed circa the 3rd century BC and tentatively dated to the reign of Ptolemy II.
+The original work is no longer extant, but it has persisted through the writings of Josephus, Africanus, Eusebius, and George Syncellus.
+He is accorded a reign of 16 years under the name Άμμενέμης (romanized Ammenemês) by both Africanus and Eusebius, though he is placed at the end of the Eleventh Dynasty instead of at the start of the Twelfth Dynasty.
 Syncellus accords him a reign of 26 years under the name Σταμμενέμης ά (romanized Stammenemês I) as the thirty-second king of Thebes.
-(Note: Syncellus attributes his list to Apollodorus, whom himself attributed to Eratosthenes, and himself attributed to 'the scribes of Diospolis', but which is ultimately supposed to originate from none of these, and was instead derived from an Egyptian king list.)
+(Note: Syncellus attributes his list to Apollodorus, who himself attributes it to Eratosthenes, who in turn attributes it to 'the scribes of Diospolis'; however, it is ultimately supposed to originate from none of these and was instead derived from an Egyptian king list.)